 - There are no fees associated with a GIC

-- Can be held in a RRSP or RRIF for retirement purposes
+- Can be held in an RRSP or RRIF

 - Interest earned will not be taxed while held in an RRSP or RRIF (withdrawals will be taxed in the year of the withdrawal)

-- Can be held in a TFSA—interest earned will not be taxed (neither will the funds when they are withdrawn from the TFSA)
+- Can be held in a Tax-Free Savings Account (TFSA)—interest earned will not be taxed either while in the account or when withdrawn.

 PPNs are similar to bonds.
 When you buy a PPN, you are lending the issuer (usually a bank) money (i.e. ‘principal’) to invest.
 At maturity, your original deposit is returned, along with any interest.